Circumcision & Name of Jesus

 As we continue on in the tradition of the New Testament Christian Church, we know that it does not matter to God whether or not a male is circumcised.
 The importance and significance of Old Testament circumcision was fulfilled by Christ.

 In our society today, apart from those who still practice Old Testament Judaism or some other religion that requires it, circumcision is a matter of choice.
-When a baby boy is born, the decision is most often made by the parents right there at the hospital as to whether or not they want their son circumcised; and sometimes its years later before a boy actually knows what the decision was.
+When a baby boy is born, the decision is made by the parents right there at the hospital as to whether or not they want their son circumcised; and sometimes its years later before a boy actually knows what the decision was.
 There are various reasons given for circumcision—appearance and hygiene are probably the top two.

 In the United States, roughly 68 percent of the male population is circumcised; in other western civilized countries, the figure is about 30 percent; in other parts of the world, the figure is much lower than that; and in some parts of the world, circumcision is virtually unheard of.